Pratilipi: Founding team

 Pratilipi's parent company, Nasadiya Technologies Private Limited was launched in September 2014 and officially incorporated in March 2015 by Ranjeet Pratap Singh, Prashant Gupta, Rahul Ranjan, Sahradayi Modi, and Sankaranarayanan Devarajan to promote storytelling in Indian languages.

 Funding

 In its initial stage, it was a self-funded platform.
-Later the creators raised funding of ₹30 lakhs from TLabs (Times Internet Accelerator) in March 2015, and raised another USD1 million from investors led by Nexus Venture Partners in 2016.
-It also raised USD $4.3 million from Series A round led by Omidyar Network in February 2018, and in 2020 secured ₹76 crores in the funding round of Series C led by Tencent.
+Later the creators raised funding of ₹30 lakhs from TLabs (Times Internet Accelerator) in March 2015, and raised another US$1 million from investors led by Nexus Venture Partners in 2016.
+It also raised US$4.3 million from Series A round led by Omidyar Network in February 2018, and in 2020 secured ₹76 crores in the funding round of Series C led by Tencent.
 In July 2021, in the Series D round, it raised $48mn led by Krafton Inc along with existing investors Omidyar Network and a few start-up founders.